solderneer/solderneer/blog/content/posts/cybersocial-organisms.md

 # What have cybersocial organisms accomplished so far

+These are with networks

 - https://en.wikipedia.org/wiki/2021_United_States_Capitol_attack
 - https://en.wikipedia.org/wiki/George_Floyd_protests or other global phenomenon protests
 - Any globally coordinated action using twitter, facebook or digital technology

+Those with economics as well

+- bitcoin

+# Public data vs Private data

+- Private Data makes cybersocial organisms less efficient
+- If all data is public the entire organism is able to function with perfect information
+- If data is private, individuals have more agency and control

 # How to you create cybersocial organisms with interesting emergent behaviour

+DAOs are attempts at engineering the behaviour of cybersocial organisms.
+Provide a medium for communication and a medium for directionality and the cybersocial organism does the rest.
+Similar to the Market-Protocol fit idea i talked about in a previous post.

+Bitcoin is a cyber-social organism that preserves the security of the coin.
+Graph Protocol is a cybersocial organism

 Tokenomics comes in here.
 Incentive mechanisms are important.